Whether you like it or not, these tech companies are helping Donald Trump get reelected.

 So what?
 Who cares?
 They are not pretending to save the world.
 Business as usual.

-HotJar, the affordable and easy-to-use interaction and session recording tool is helping the Trump campaign (on WinRed pages) optimize its fundraising funnel.
+HotJar, the affordable and easy-to-use interaction recording tool was helping the Trump campaign (on WinRed pages) optimize its fundraising funnel.
 HotJar creates session recordings that can be played back to find usability issues.
-The tool also creates click, scroll and various interaction visualizations.
+The tool also creates click, scroll, and various interaction visualizations.